 - The minimum distance between the axes of the conductors reduces the induction of resistance, and the flat, relatively thin tire contributes to the optimal distribution of current density in it (crowding-out effect at high current loads to the surface is peculiar and minimal to cable systems), which lowers resistance.
 As a result of low levels of resistance and impedance, voltage loss at one and the same length of busbar systems is significantly lower than in cable systems.

-- With busbar power system, it can be easily, efficiently and safely distributed on the line with the junction boxes in places where it is needed.
+- With a busbar power system, it can be easily, efficiently, and safely distributed on the line with the junction boxes in places where it is needed.
 Location data junction boxes can be easily and safely changed if necessary in the future.
 In addition, there is always the possibility of increasing the number of junction boxes.

 - Busbar systems cannot be damaged by various rodents, which prevents the steel casing, unlike the unprotected cable systems.

 Thus, the busbar has significant advantages over cable, such as improved electrical performance, simplified, and at the same time, reliable electricity distribution scheme, the minimum spatial volumes, speed installation and reduce time spent on installation, flexibility, and transformability of the system, various kinds of a high degree of protection, ease of maintenance and energy savings in data center operation.

 - How Cloud Computing Is Changing The Labor Market - March 25, 2015